-Des Monaghan has had a long and distinguished career as a network executive, producer and production company owner, from early current affairs shows Compass and Gallery, through to Australian dramas Underbelly and Cloud Street.
+Des Monaghan has had a long and distinguished career as a network executive, producer, and founder of production company Screentime — from early current affairs shows Compass and Gallery, through to Australian dramas Underbelly and Cloud Street.
 In 2013 a Sydney Morning Herald-assembled panel rated Monaghan and his fellow Screentime founder Bob Campbell among the 50 most influential figures in Australian TV.
 The article called them "one of television's most respected and enduring partnerships".

 Des Monaghan was brought up by his Irish parents, in the city of Cork.
 After leaving school he training as a stage manager at the Bristol Old Vic, and later got a taste of television while working on high profle TV show Sunday Night at the London Palladium.
 A friend was now working at the NZ Broadcasting Corporation, and Monaghan came out too.